Zach417/iws-feature-request/README.md

 # iws-feature-request
 A simple tool for Intuitive Web Solutions team members to record features requested by clients.
+Application is up at http://54.191.112.74/

 ## About the app
 The technology stack of this app is React.js, Node.js, and MongoDB.
 This stack makes it so that almost 100% of the codebase is in JavaScript.
 The front-end architecture takes advantage of React's one-way data flow model by utilizing a dispatcher to close the loop between actions and data stores.